Welcome to the tenth step in our free professional learning series on class and student blogging!

 - You gain from being supported by other educators — increasing your skills and developing new ideas that benefit your students

-If you haven’t yet seen this video, watch Silvia Tolisano, Andrea Hernandez and their students explain why connecting with other classes is important in the The Possibilities of student blogging.
+If you haven’t yet seen this video, watch Silvia Tolisano, Andrea Hernandez, and their students explain why connecting with other classes is important in The Possibilities of Student Blogging.

-- There is an authentic audience – a global audience – one that is willing to connect, share, challenge, discuss and communicate with classes.
+- An authentic audience is powerful.
 This audience can provide further information, opinions, suggest resources, seek answers to questions and so on which pushes blogging further.
 An authentic audience generally motivates students and encourages them to do their ‘best work’.

-There’s a wide range of options for connecting your class blogs (or student blogs) with other classes including:
+There is a wide range of options for connecting your class blogs (or student blogs) with other classes including.

 Student Blogging Challenge

 The Student Blogging Challenge runs twice yearly starting in March and October.
 It is made up of a series of 10 weekly tasks all designed to improve blogging and commenting skills while connecting students with a global audience and being supported by a team of blogging mentors.

 The Challenge is open to both class blogs and to individual student bloggers from all over the world and of all ages.
 Participants can complete as many of the tasks as they like and in any order.

 Quad blogging or team blogging involves connecting your class to a quad group of four schools/classes (a group of four is a popular choice but it can be more or less).